librasteve/Air/docs/Air/Base.md

 class Site
 ----------

-Site is a holder for pages, performs setup of Cro routes and offers high level controls for style via Pico SASS.
+Site is a holder for pages, performs setup of Cro routes, gathers styles and scripts, and runs SASS

 ### has Positional[Page] @.pages